WildCodeSchool/java-tariff-manager/curriculum/blocks/6_Spring_Introduction/content.md

-# Spring Data JPA

-In this quest you will learn about querying a storage with Spring Data using JPA.
+# Dependency Injection & Inversion of Control with the Spring Framework

+In this block, Students learn how to implement enterprise-grade, modular software systems with DI/IoC Frameworks.

 ### What you will learn

-* Testing in Java: Types and Context (Unit, Integration, ...)
-* Unittesting with JUnit 5 & Refactoring
-* Introduction to Mocking, Stubbing and modular component testing
-* Test-Driven-Development with JUnit 5, AssertJ, Spring and Mockito
 * Introduction to modular enterprise development with IoC/DI (Spring)
+* Differences between injection and creation of objects
+* Use cases for Dependency Injection and Inversion of Control

 ### What you should know

 * Java Basics
-* Spring DI/IoC
-* Java Persistence with JDBC
+* Advanced Principles of Object-Orientated Programming

 ### Prerequisites